 The pottery industry has been a major economic contributor to Eastern Ohio for hundreds of years.
 My father worked in the pottery factory in Cambridge while he attended high school and worked on his dad's farm.
 I think pottery was his favorite job and he made friends there, working himself up to a crew leader type of position.
 Many of the local farm families sent someone to work in that factory over the decades.

 - Longaberger Golf Club - An award-winning, daily-fee course at Licking/Muskingum County line.
 Golf Digest's annual ranking of the Best 100 Public Golf Courses placed it at Number 56 for 2011 - 2012.
 Previously, it had ranked near the bottom.

 - Newark Metropolitan Hotel - Not owned by Longaberger, but this hotel opened in early August 2012 near the golf course, offering golfing packages at Longaberger Golf Club.

 - The Inn at Dresden - Located in the birthplace of company founder David Longaberger (1934 - 1999), whose father worked for the Dresden Basket Company until it closed during The Great Depression.
 209 Ames Drive - Dresden, Ohio (OH) 43821.
 Toll Free Phone: 1 (800) DRESDEN.

 Longaberger Facilities: HQ, Factory and Store

-Shopping, dining, and other activities in a 6-block area in the Village of Dresden.
+Shopping, dinning, and other activities in a 6-block area in the Village of Dresden.